At Ford factories, Boston Dynamics’s robot dog Spot is teaming up with a new robotic friend

 A couple years ago, the internet had a mild freakout when the robotics company Boston Dynamics showed off a dog-like robot opening the door for one of its pals.
 Twitter commentators called the demonstration “terrifying,” “the end of us all,” and a sign that “we’re all dead.”

 But that little bit of robot collaboration was just the beginning for Spot, the robot Boston Dynamics has been leasing out for industrial use since last fall.
-Now that Spot is out in the real world, Boston Dynamics has received “more than a few” requests to have it team up with other robots, says Michael Perry, Boston Dynamics’ vice president of business development.
+Now that Spot is out in the real world, Boston Dynamics has received “more than a few” requests to have it team up with other robots, says Michael Perry, Boston Dynamics’s vice president of business development.
 The company is now allowing other businesses to purchase Spot outright, and has provided tools so they can integrate it with entire robot fleets.

-“It’s not just Spot riding on a wheeled robot, but we’ve had some customers looking at Spot carrying a drone, and the drone flies off the back of the robot, does inspection of something that’s high up, lands on the back of the robot and continues on its mission,” Perry says.
+“It’s not just Spot riding on a wheeled robot, but we’ve had some customers looking at Spot carrying a drone, and the drone flies off the back of the robot, does inspection of something that’s high up, lands on the back of the robot, and continues on its mission,” Perry says.
 “There are a lot of advantages and opportunities to explore the ways different types of automation can collaborate together.”

 As Boston Dynamics tries to transition away from its roots in government-funded research, making Spot play nice with other robots can help it ingratiate itself with businesses, which are increasingly asking for ways to make robots work together.

-Note: This story has been updated to clarify that Spot can be programmed to work autonomously, though it is not autonomous in Ford’s implementation.